zestsoftware/zest.releaser/doc/source/options.rst

     This is a formatter that changes the name of the tag.
     It needs to contain ``%(version)s``

+date-format = a string
+    Default: ``%Y-%m-%d``
+    This is the format string for the release date to be mentioned in the changelog.

 Per project options
 -------------------